Mexican Insurance Store Holiday Guide and Information

 To do this, simply write down all the negative stuff in your life on paper.
 Don’t hold back.
 This isn’t a confessional.
 Just before the new year begins, light the list on fire until it is nothing but smoke and ash.

 Just like that, you’re cleansed and absolved from all the rubbish in your life and are starting with a clean slate.

 Given the amount of bad energy and negativity some people are capable of, make sure you’re away from any flammable structures or materials and maybe have a fire extinguisher or bucket of water on hand before you light your list up.
 If the bonfire gets out of control, you’ll have means to make sure the new year doesn’t start off equally bad.

 Put Money In Your Shoes

-Yup, just like it sounds, make sure you have some currency tucked in your shoes as you celebrate the New Year.
+Yup, just like it sounds, make sure you have some currency tucked in your shoes as you celebrate.
 The larger the amount of the bill(s), the better.
 If you’re wearing heels or open shoes, it’s OK to hold the money in your hand.